-Separate from the Ducktrap River Preserve, the Ducktrap Wildlife Preserve is located next to and around the Ducktrap River, Knight Pond, Pitcher Pond, and Kendall Brook.
-The preserve protects more than 700 acres of ecologically sensitive land.
+Distinct from the Ducktrap River Preserve, the Ducktrap Wildlife Preserve is situated adjacent to the Ducktrap River and encompasses the areas around Knight Pond, Pitcher Pond, and Kendall Brook.
+This preserve safeguards over 700 acres of ecologically significant terrain.

 Quicksilver Water Taxi and Charter Boat

-Popular with residents and visitors alike, Quicksilver Water Taxi and Charter Boat operates ferry and charter services throughout Penobscot Bay.
-The auxiliary ferry service shuttles passengers between the mainland and Islesboro.
-Charter trips can be booked for bird watching, fishing, picnicking, sightseeing, and more.
+A favorite among both locals and tourists, Quicksilver Water Taxi and Charter Boat offers ferry and charter services across the bay.
+As an auxiliary to the main ferry service, it provides transportation between the mainland and Islesboro.
+Charter experiences are available for activities such as bird watching, fishing, picnicking, and sightseeing.